10 Things You Didn’t Know About The 1996 Chicago Bulls

 JordanRodmanPippen

-The end of the 1996 season was the start of the disputes between Bulls players, coaches and the front office and management.
+The end of the 1996 season was the start of the disputes between Bulls players, coaches, the front office and management.
 The Chicago Bulls owners wanted to prove to the players that they were not a special group and that they were the reason for winning championships.
 The Bulls front office didn’t want to overpay most of its players and didn’t offer many players long term contracts.
-After the Bulls won the 1996 finals against Shawn Kemp and the Supersonics, Michael Jordan said in the post game interview that he really wasn’t sure if everyone would be back for the following year, but he hoped they all would.
+After the Bulls won the 1996 finals against Shawn Kemp and the Supersonics, Michael Jordan said in the post-game interview that he really wasn’t sure if everyone would be back for the following year, but he hoped they all would.

 Leave a Reply